 Here are a few ways to win employees’ hearts through care.

 Employees are dealing with a lot of uncertainty, when it comes to their job status or when the offices will be re-starting and how returning to the physical workspace will be handled.
 It is indeed an uncertain and stressful time.
 Hence, employers should put their employees at ease and have company leaders communicate as much information as possible with them frequently.
 Take various initiatives like providing Employee Assistance Programs to take care of their employees' mental & emotional health concerns.
-The other possible solutions may include providing nutrition coaching, emotional counseling & fitness webinars.
+The other possible solutions may include providing nutrition coaching, emotional counselling & fitness webinars.

 ekincare stress evaluation questionnaire noted the 4 major factors impacting employee mental wellbeing during these times.